 Fundamentally, Primeserv's business is about people, and the productivity and performance that they can deliver.
 People are connected through relationships, partnerships, groups and communities and Primeserv recognises that the value within each of these is integral to ensuring productivity and performance.
-As such, we actively engage with all of our stakeholder groups in order to gain the critical insight that informs our strategic, tactical, risk and mitigation management and organisational development decisions.
+Accordingly, we actively engage with all of our stakeholder groups to gain the critical insights that inform our strategy, risk mitigation and management objectives, and organisational development decisions.